ansible/workshops/exercises/ansible_rhel/1.5-handlers/README.md

 So what’s new here?

-  - The "notify" section calls the handler only when the copy task changed the file.
+  - The "notify" section calls the handler only when the copy task actually changes the file.
 That way the service is only restarted if needed - and not each time the playbook is run.

   - The "handlers" section defines a task that is only run on notification.